yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

   > CHECK/WARN [Default] Validates for where Txns contain matched LOT records when the target uses Average Cost Control
     Validation ensures that when txns are being moved from source using LOT control, to target using average cost, that the source txn (per security) does not contain (hidden) LOT matching data.
 If it does, then the move will be blocked by default.
-You are able to force the move to occur, but you must decide on how to handle.
+You are able to force the move to occur, but you must decide on how this is handled by using one of the other two options in this drop down.

   > IGNORE PROBLEM(s): Copy any existing matched LOT records unchanged when target uses Average Cost Control
     If this option is selected, then any (pre)existing (hidden) LOT data will simply be copied across to the target